georgelza/split-sources-in-streaming-world/README.md

 On 27 Aug 2024 - I had a chat wit a friend and got a friendly request.
 Let's take the original article and extend it only such a small/ little bit, Lets show the capabilities of Flink CDC to injest data.
 Basically, we're going to split the 2 source streams.

- - The salesbasket will still go onto Kafka,
+ - The salesbasket will still go onto Kafka topic,
  - And then secondly, the associated Salespayments document/record will be pushed into a database (MySQL).
-From here will then configure Flink CDC to pull/source the data from the database and push it into a Flink Table (as per original article, avro_salespayments).
+From here will then configure Flink CDC (and build in Debezium capability) to pull/source the data from the database and push it into a Flink Table (as per original article, salespayments).
  - As per the original article we will now join the 2 streams together, created salescompleted record set.
+ - We will then use this salescompleted record set to created a unnested_sales table, after which we will push everything into a Paimon tables.

 For reference see the blog-doc/diagram's folder for some diagrams depicting the flow of data.